 Buddhism and Christianity were both founded by great Spiritual Masters who sought to offer a path to salvation.
 The terminology they used was often quite different.
 Also, given the different circumstances they incarnated in, they taught different paths and emphasised different approaches to spirituality.

 Neither the Buddha or Jesus Christ wrote down their own teachings.
 In both cases, their teachings were written down many years after they had left the world.
-This gap between their teaching and the written version means there is always potential for error and misunderstanding of their teaching.
+This gap between their teaching and the written version means there is always a potential for error and misunderstanding of their teachings.
 Also, as the new religions developed they evolved in different ways.

 Some of the Significant Differences Between Buddhism and Christianity

-Buddhists do not talk of a Creator God.
-In Christianity the concept of God looms large.
+Buddhists do not talk about a Creator God.
+In Christianity, the concept of God looms large.
 In the Old Testament, God appears as a dispenser of Divine Justice, this is a concept largely absent in Buddhism